 Those studying for the AWS solutions architect certifications

-- To confidently architect a VPC across multiple availability zones within a Region
+- Confidently architect a VPC across multiple availability zones within a Region

-- Be able to explain different networking components commonly used within AWS VPCs
+- Explain different networking components commonly used within AWS VPCs

-- Able to secure your VPCs, helping you to protect your resources within them
+- Secure your VPCs, helping you to protect your resources within them

-- Be able to assess which method of connectivity to your VPCs would be best in different scenarios
+- Assess which method of connectivity to your VPCs would be best in different scenarios

 To get the most from this course then you should have some exposure to AWS, for example, EC2, however, this is not essential.

 So, the final element I want to talk to you about is the AWS Transit Gateway.
 And this is essentially a development on from the VPC pairing.
 In today's world we're using more and more VPCs to segment and manage different workloads and as our organization gets bigger and bigger, we're creating more and more VPCs, we have more and more connections from our remote locations such as our data centers and offices, et cetera and creating VPC pairing connections to each one of these bearing in mind it's a one-on-one connection can be very cumbersome and time consuming and just not very well to manage.